What's the Big Deal About Collagen?

 Learn more about Jay Todtenbier.

-Comments are displayed in order of the last one posted so the most recent Comment is at the top and older Comments are towards the bottom.
-Replies within a Comment are displayed in reverse order with the oldest Reply at the top and the most recent one at the bottom.
+Comments are displayed in order of the last one posted so the most recent one is at the top and the oldest one at the bottom.

-Each post identifies who made the post and the date and time the post was made.
+Each post identifies comment posted by icon who made the post and the comment timestamp icon date and time the post was made.

-Mouse over the icons for tooltips that explain what the data means.
+Mouse over the icons for tooltips that explain what they mean.

 If you see this icon you can attach an Audio file to your post.